cblackshear/Open-Heart/VanguardCenters/data/Analysis Data/2-programs/README.md

 # Introduction
 These programs are used to create the CCDC’s derived variables for participants at each exam visit.
-Descriptions of variables contained in the analysis datasets are available in the Analysis Data Dictionary **(INSERT LINK)**.
+Descriptions of variables contained in the analysis datasets are available in the [Analysis Data Dictionary](https://docs.google.com/spreadsheets/d/1xAoVWFYKDURl6PUCy5y32ffUUFv54ytZ8H1YuCx9LO4/edit?usp=sharing).

 - **analysis1**: these programs are used to create the CCDC’s derived variables for participants at exam visit 1.
 - **analysis2**: these programs are used to create the CCDC’s derived variables for participants at exam visit 2.